openaps/docs/docs/docs/Build Your Rig/pi-install.md

 To enable SSH login to the Pi, you will need to create an empty file named `ssh` (with no file extention).
 On Windows, you can make this file appear on your Desktop by opening the command prompt and typing:
 ```
+To enable SSH login on a mac, type, "touch ssh"

 cd %HOMEPATH%\Desktop
 type NUL > ssh
 ```